BloodyHell619/Firefox-Theme-DarkMatter/README.md

 <p align="center">https://www.reddit.com/user/It_Was_The_Other_Guy/</p>
 <p align="center">https://www.reddit.com/user/MotherStylus/</p>
 <br/>
-<p align="center">thanks to MotherStylus for also helping me set up a github repository in perfect detail
+<p align="center">thanks to MotherStylus for also helping me set up a GitHub repository in perfect detail
 you can refer to this comment if you also want to use his great info</p>
 <p align="center">https://www.reddit.com/r/FirefoxCSS/comments/o88kkn/need_to_change_these_2_things_in_the_show_your/h3nw2yr?utm_source=share&utm_medium=web2x&context=3</p>
 <br/>